This post may contain affiliate links. Please read our privacy policy.

-Stewed tomatoes are a dish all on their own — they don’t need to be mixed with anything to taste amazing!
-They can be served next to a simple piece of grilled, roasted, or broiled anything: think chicken, fish, steaks, or pork chops.
+Old-fashioned stewed tomatoes are a dish all on their own — they don’t need to be mixed with anything to taste amazing!
+They can be served with chicken, fish, steaks, or pork chops.
 Either that or heap them on pasta or rice.
-Honestly, almost any protein or starch pairs well with these rich, sweet, cooked tomatoes.
+Almost any protein or starch pairs well with these rich, sweet, cooked tomatoes, made with a bit of bread to thicken them.

-If you want to take them to the next level, you can also use the stewed tomatoes as the base of a soup, casserole, pasta sauce, or stew.
+If you want to take this recipe to the next level, you can use the stewed tomatoes as an ingredient in soups, casseroles, pasta sauces, or stews.
 They also make a great base for shakshuka if you add some peppers.
-Just sub them in for canned tomatoes in your favorite recipes, and you’ll be amazed by the difference your own stewed tomatoes make: they will brighten and enhance any recipe you use them in by melding right into the dish.
+Just sub them in for canned tomatoes in your favorite recipes.
+You’ll be amazed by the difference homemade stewed tomatoes make: they will brighten and enhance any recipe you use them in by melding right into the dish.

 Scooping Stewed Tomatoes in black bowl with spoon.

-This is the best recipe to grab when you need to make something simple to use up all of those gorgeous tomatoes in your garden, which always become ripe in a big rush of a glut!
-Or maybe you get bedazzled at the farmers market, as I do, and end up with quite a tomato haul from July through September.
-If you’re wondering what to do with too many tomatoes, you can’t do much better than this (and you can share them with your friends, because you’re a nice person).
+This is the best recipe to grab when you need to make something simple to use up all of those gorgeous tomatoes in your garden in late summer.
+They all always become ripe in a big rush of a glut!
+Or maybe you get bedazzled at the farmers market, as I do, and end up with quite a tomato haul.
+If you’re wondering what to do with too many tomatoes, you can’t do much better than this.
+And you can share them with your friends because you’re a nice person!

-Stewed Tomatoes: Slow cooked so they become soft and sweet, these tomatoes can be used and served in so many different ways!
+Stewed Tomatoes: Slow cooked so they become soft and sweet, these tomatoes – thickened with a bit of bread – can be used and served in so many different ways!

 Tweet This